HeatherHillers/workshop_qfield_plugins_de/docs/demo2/DEMO2_MAP_CLICK.md

 }

 ```
-### get the pixel coordinates of the screen interaction
+### Get the pixel coordinates of the screen interaction

 ```qml